-The City of Alexandria continues its proactive role in protecting restoring our water resources through enforcing local, state, and federal regulations.
+The City is serious about water quality.
+One way we show it is by taking a proactive role in protecting and restoring our water resources through enforcing and complying with local, state, and federal regulations.
 While Alexandria’s geographical location means that pollutant loadings within our waterways are influenced by upstream activities beyond our jurisdictional boundaries, the City continues its commitment to protect and enhance instream water quality through many programmed activities.
-The City’s Municipal Separate Storm Sewer System (MS4) stormwater program implements aggressive best management practices to meet Clean Water Act and Virginia Stormwater Act requirements; while our local, Erosion Control Ordinance, Zoning Ordinance and City Code provide a comprehensive regulatory foundation that not only supports the MS4 stormwater program, but proactively targets other non-point sources in order that their impact may be minimized or eliminated.

 The Commonwealth of Virginia has been authorized to implement the NPDES program at the state level, as mandated by the Clean Water Act and EPA's Phase 1 (11/16/90) and Phase 2 (12/8/99) stormwater regulations.

 The Virginia Department of Environmental Quality (DEQ) administers a portion of the federal program as the Virginia Pollutant Discharge Elimination System (VPDES) permit program, which is authorized under the State Water Control Law.
 The VPDES permit program includes the City's Combined Sewer System.